Battle of Kunersdorf: Situation in 1759

 By 1759, Prussia had reached a strategic defensive position; Russian and Austrian troops surrounded Prussia, although not quite at the borders of Brandenburg.
 Upon leaving winter quarters in April 1759, Frederick assembled his army in Lower Silesia; this forced the main Habsburg army to remain in its staging area in Bohemia.
 The Russians, however, shifted their forces into western Poland–Lithuania, a move that threatened the Prussian heartland, potentially Berlin itself.
 Frederick countered by sending Generalleutnant Friedrich August von Finck's army corps to contain the Russians.
 Finck's corps was defeated at the Battle of Kay on 23 July.
-Subsequently, Pyotr Saltykov and the Russian forces advanced 110 km west to occupy Frankfurt an der Oder, Prussia's second largest city, on 31 July (on Germany's border with present-day Poland).
+Subsequently, Pyotr Saltykov and the Russian forces advanced 110 km west to occupy Frankfurt an der Oder on 31 July (on Germany's border with present-day Poland).
 There he ordered entrenchment of their camp to the east, near Kunersdorf.
 To make matters worse for the Prussians, an Austrian corps commanded by Feldmarshalleutnant Ernst Gideon von Laudon joined Saltykov on 3–5 August.
 King Frederick rushed from Saxony, took over the remnants of Generalleutnant Carl Heinrich von Wedel's contingent at Müllrose and moved toward the Oder River.
 By 9 August, he had 49,000–50,000 troops, enhanced by Finck's defeated corps, and Prince Henry of Prussia's corps moving from the Lausitz region.